B.B. King Real Name and Biography

 B.B.
 King Museum in Indianola, Mississippi

-The Museum is open Sundays and Monday from noon to 5 p.m. and Tuesdays through Saturdays from 10 a.m. to 5 p.m.
-It has special hours or may be closed during holidays.
-Adult admission is $15, seniors are $25, and students and youth are $10.
+The Museum is open Sundays and Mondays from noon to 5 p.m. and Tuesdays through Saturdays from 10 a.m. to 5 p.m.
+Adult admission is $15, seniors $12, and students and youth are $10.